 4. Open plan kitchen diner – Emerald

-Bold coloured kitchens can make a real design statement, if done in the right way!
-We suggest picking only one bold colour, either for the units or maybe a feature wall, and pairing this with a neutral backdrop.
+Bold-coloured kitchens can make a real design statement if done in the right way!
+I suggest picking only one bold colour, either for the units or maybe a feature wall, and pairing this with a neutral backdrop.
 If you try to mix too many bold shades next to each other, the result can just become a wash of overwhelming colours and you will lose the effect that you were going for.

-Emerald green is one of the latest 2020 trends and in the kitchen we see here, they have used the design principle we suggest of sticking to only one bold colour choice.
+Emerald green is one of the latest colour trends and in the open plan kitchen we see here, they have used the design principle I suggest of sticking to only one bold colour choice.

 5. Open Plan Kitchen Diner – Farmhouse

 The original tiles on the floor add to the overall traditional feel and the dark beam across the range cooker is a striking original touch.
-Wooden work surfaces and open shelving also add to the farmhouse feel and allow for both the practicality of food preparation and interesting colourful displays.
+Wooden work surfaces and open shelving in the kitchen area also add to the farmhouse feel and allow for both the practicality of food preparation and interesting colourful displays.

 As you can see, there is plenty of floor space for the addition of a highchair at the table and it is easy to see a family eating together in this delightful warm traditional kitchen diner.
 You can also imagine this being an ideal backdrop for cream teas and hearty family suppers!

 6. Modern kitchen diner - Industrial

 Image credit: granit.co.uk